 Reading of the ethnonym Turuk from cuneiform tablets by F. Celilov - Baku, 2006 :

 MAIN ARTICLE: Turuk Kingdoms and Etruscans' Long Journey from Iran/Eastern Anatolia!

-Turuk (Turukkeans) kingdoms were analyzed by Western scholars since at least 60 years!
+Turuk (Turukkeans) kingdoms in the Near East were analyzed by Western scholars since at least 60 years!
 Yet, they are mentioned with only a few lines in Wikipedia, much less than Assyrian kings.
 Turuk history in the region can be derived from cuneiform Mesopotamian records mostly from the 19-18 century BC (Susharra / Shemsharra archives among others) but also from 1300-1200 BC Assyrian records too.

 Continue reading: Turuk Kingdoms and Etruscans' Long Journey from Iran/Eastern Anatolia!

 (Click on the image to see it bigger)